isa-ulisboa/greends-dms-exercises/dms_ex_02_data_wrangling_nuts.md

 ## 5. Export tables

 You can now export the tables for each NUTS level.
 For that, filter with the facet `Nível` the value for each level corresponding to the NUTS table you want to export, and then use on the button *Export* at the top-right corner.
-Export data as *csv* files, to a folder called *data_processing*.
+Export data as *csv* files, to a folder called *processed*, under folder *data*.

 ## Wrap-up